rxdi/starter-client-side-advanced/README.md

+# @rxdi/starter-client-side
+## Starter project with React and Incremental DOM based on @rxdi/core
-# Powerful Dependency Injection inside Browser and Node using Typescript and RXJS 6
+## Powerful Dependency Injection inside Browser and Node using Typescript and RXJS 6
 ***
-> The idea behind @rxdi is to create independent dependency injection that can be used everywhere.
+> The idea behind [@rxdi](https://github.com/rxdi) is to create independent, dependency injection that can be used everywhere.
-> First steps where with platform called @gapi you can check repository [here](https://github.com/Stradivario/gapi).
+> First steps where with platform called [@gapi](https://github.com/Stradivario/gapi) you can check repository [@gapi/core](https://github.com/Stradivario/gapi-core).
-> Then because of the needs of the platform i decided to develop this DI container helping me build progressive applications.
+> Then because of the needs of the platform i decided to develop this Reactive Dependency Injection container helping me build progressive applications.
-> Hope you like my journey and help and suggestions are appreciated!
+> Hope you like my journey!
+> Any help and suggestions are appreciated!
 Main repository [@rxdi/core](https://github.com/rxdi/core)
 ***
 ### Installation and basic examples: